Discover Kakheti | What to see in Georgia’s premier wine region

 by Fabian Jürgens

-Down in the lowlands, vineyards dominate the scenery.
-For eight millennia, wine, Georgia’s biggest export and national beverage, has been cultivated and refined here in Kakheti, deeply engraining itself in the local, as well as the wider Georgian culture.
+Down in the verdant lowlands, vineyards dominate the horizon.
+For an unbelievable eight thousand years, wine, Georgia’s main export and national beverage, has been cultivated, refined, and perfected on these plains, deeply engraining itself in the local and wider Georgian culture.

-All within roughly 100 kilometres.
+All within 100 kilometres!

-EXPLORE TELAVI, CAPITAL OF THE KAKHETI KINGDOM
+EXPLORE TELAVI | CAPITAL OF THE KAKHETI KINGDOM

 WHERE TO STAY